thirdweb-dev/js/.changeset/proud-squids-dress.md

 "@thirdweb-dev/service-utils": patch
 ---

-added 'engine' as a source to usage event schema
+added 'engine' as a source to usage event schema & updated schema to accomodate new values